catchspider2002/periodic-table.io/README.md

 # Translations (As of Jun 7, 2020)

 Contributions are welcome for the translations.
+There are 2 files available for translation: General Terms and Element Details.

+## General Terms
+This contains the text for all the labels used in all the pages except for the element details mentioned below.
+The current status of the translation is below:

-Available in the website
+#### Available in the website

 [![Arabic](https://img.shields.io/badge/Arabic-99.2%25-green)](https://windows-uwp.oneskyapp.com/collaboration)
 [![Bulgarian](https://img.shields.io/badge/Bulgarian-98.9%25-green)](https://windows-uwp.oneskyapp.com/collaboration)